SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 - Set your follow and feedback channel(s)
 - Set your MIDI Controller(s) to the same channel(s)
 - Set a root note for your kits
+- Set whether you want to control song params
 - Confirm that your controller cc's are mapped to the parameters you want (via MIDIFollow.XML)
 - Play and control the deluge instruments and parameters with ease!